 A classy detective mystery written by somebody with more than a few issues, but enjoyable all the same.
 I couldn't save them, but they lived in my thoughts (as amputees and black eggs) for a considerable time afterwards.

-The soundtrack is perfection - certainly, almost a quarter of the tracks will stay on my playlists for the foreseeable future.
+The soundtrack is perfection and a permanent addition to all my playlists, thank you based MANYO.
 Rather than character development or plot, it might be even be atmosphere which drives this story to the top.
-Thematically, Touko is one of the best-designed characters I've ever seen, those vocal chords on a face like that...
+Thematically, Touko is also one of the best-designed characters I've ever seen, those vocal chords on a face like that...

 The mystery is strong and unpredictable, if only because the reader is given so few clues - and the madness which flits intermittently throughout the story gives the impression that the serial killings are less like murders and more like natural disasters.

-Inevitably, the reader begins to search for the killer not for the sake story progression or curiosity, but out of desire for a happy ending.
+Inevitably, the reader begins to search for the killer not for the sake of story progression or curiosity, but out of desire for a happy ending.
 Can I avert this tragedy?
 Is it really possible to read this story with an uninvested heart?

 To both, the answer is 'no'.